-Teaching certification requires taking Courses for Basic Understanding of Education and Courses on School Subjects & Teaching Methods.
+Teaching certification requires taking Courses for Basic Understanding of Education and Courses on School Subjects & Teaching Methods (including the use of information and communications technologies).
 Credits for these courses are in addition to required credits and do not count towards the total number of credits needed to graduate.
 Junior high school teaching certification also requires nursing care practice.